yummysheepouo/A-Simple-Discord-Poll-Bot/README.md

 ---

-For issues or feature requests, please open an issue on the [GitHub repository](https://github.com/yourusername/nmd-vote).
+For issues or feature requests, please open an issue on the [GitHub repository](https://github.com/yummysheepouo/A-Simple-Discord-Poll-Bot) or contact me via Discord: yummysheep.

----